William Henry French

 A staunch Unionist, French was anything but indecisive, and rapidly led his command to the mouth of the Rio Grande, and then to Key West, where he stamped down on secessionist activities.
-In September, 1861 French was commissioned brigadier general, and took command of the Third Brigade, Sumner’s Division, Army of the Potomac.
-After leading his men ably during Fair Oaks and the Seven Days battles, French was given command of the Third Division, II Corps.
+On December 5, 1861, French was commissioned a brigadier general of United States Volunteers (the date of rank was September 28, 1861), and assumed command of the Third Brigade, Edwin V. Sumner’s Division, Army of the Potomac.
+After leading his men ably during the Battle of Fair Oaks and the Seven Days battles, French was given command of the Third Division, II Corps.
 His men were at the center of the fighting at Antietam, suffering 1,700 casualties around the Roulette Farm and “Bloody Lane.”
-He was promoted to major general in November and led his division against Marye’s Heights at Fredericksburg and at Chancellorsville.
-French and his men were stationed near Harper’s Ferry during the Battle of Gettysburg, and made themselves useful by destroying pontoon bridges the rebels would need on their retreat route.
+He was promoted to major general in November and led his division against another sunken road below Marye’s Heights at Fredericksburg.
+His division served near the Chancellor House at the Battle of Chancellorsville.
+French was stationed near Harper’s Ferry, WV, during the Gettysburg Campaign.

-Shortly thereafter, on July 7, 1863 French succeeded the wounded Daniel Sickles to command of the III Corps.
-Unfortunately for French, his tenure as a Corps commander was short-lived and fraught with controversy.
+Shortly thereafter, on July 7, 1863, French succeeded the wounded Gen. Daniel Sickles to command of the III Corps.
+Unfortunately for French, his tenure as a corps commander was short-lived and fraught with controversy.
 During the Mine Run campaign of November, French’s leadership was poor and his command blundered into battle at Payne’s Farm and failed to reach its objective point.
-Meade was furious.
-French blamed his subordinates, but it was too late.
-When the Army was reorganized and consolidated in the spring of 1864, he was mustered out and returned to Philadelphia to await orders.
+Army of the Potomac commander Gen. George G. Meade was furious.
+Reverting to his antebellum habits of quarreling with subordinates, the churlish French blamed his subordinates for his failures during the Mine Run Campaign.
+Meade had seen enough of French's behavior, and when the Army of the Potomac was reorganized and consolidated in the spring of 1864, French was mustered out and returned to Philadelphia to await orders.
 His war was over.